 Normally we accept 2 people booking at a time.
 If you book it for an individual, the single supplementary charge is $100 compulsory.
 The Manaslu Special Permit is only issued when there are 2 or more people in a group.
 Though you are travelling single, an extra $ 100 will guarantee your trip.

 Note: The above-mentioned program itinerary is a sample.
-The period of tour or trekking can be changed or extended as per travellers availability of duration.
+The period and cost of tour, trekking, volunteering or internship can be changed or extended as per travellers or volunteers' availability of duration.